 Considering that the factual scenario in Kindred Nursing Crts. was so similar to that in Lujan, it will be interesting to keep an eye out for the U.S. Supreme Court decision on Kindred Nursing Ctrs.

-Either way, these two federal policies could drastically change the way nursing home disputes are handled throughout Colorado and the several states.
+Either way, these two federal policies could drastically change the way nursing home disputes are handled throughout Colorado and several states.
 If you or someone you know has a loved one in a nursing home with an arbitration agreement, keep an eye out for the decision in this case.

 Why are Arbitration Clauses Harmful